 - Cedar High Apartments, 1627 S 6th St

 - Parker Skyview, 1815 Central Ave NE

 - Heritage Commons at Pond's Edge, 350 Van White Memorial Blvd

 - Spring Manor, 828 Spring St NE

-- MHRC and the Health Department held listening sessions in 10 buildings to learn more about residents' barriers to walking and using fitness equipment, as well as their interest in falls prevention classes.
-We are also in the process of holding walking audits near each building to better document problem areas for walking.
-We found that:
+- MHRC and the Health Department held listening sessions and walking audits at 10 buildings to learn more about residents' barriers to walking and using fitness equipment, as well as their interest in falls prevention classes.
+You can download a full report or an executive summary with the results of the walking audits.
+Common barriers to walking identified by residents include:

 - As a result of their participation in this project, several buildings have started their own walking clubs, where residents meet up once or twice a week to walk together.